ibexa/documentation-developer/docs/content_management/images/configure_image_editor.md

 # Configure Image Editor

-When a Content item contains Fields of the [ezimage](../../api/field_types_reference/imagefield.md) or [ezimageasset](../../api/field_types_reference/imageassetfield.md) type, users can perform basic image editing functions with the Image Editor.
+When a Content item contains Fields of the [ezimage](imageassetfield.md) type, users can perform basic image editing functions with the Image Editor.
 For more information, see the [user documentation]([[= user_doc =]]/editing_images/).

 !!! note